icela/FriceEngine-DSL/README.md

 See?
 The syntax looks like the one Gradle scripts, but more powerful, clear and easy.

 And they are all **valid Kotlin codes**.

+# How to use

+Simply using Kotlin compiler **kotlinc** to compile your code, with classpath directing this project and the jar of FriceEngine.